frypatch/The-Price-of-Remembering/book/CHAPTER_03.md

 Sim cut in before I could answer.
 “Whatever you think’s crawling under the floorboards, Kvothe, it isn’t going to undo a funeral.”

 I pushed the journal toward them, past the line of dice.
-"Look anyway."
+“Look anyway.”

 Wil didn’t reach for it.
 Sim did.
 His fingers brushed against the page I’d marked, one of the later ones where Herma’s writing began to slip sideways into gibberish and broken rhythm.